-Fresh off a win from the first-ever 2019 Porsche Cars Canada's Classic Restoration Competition, the 2020 Restoration Challenge is well underway.
-This year the subject of our restoration is a 1960 Porsche 356 Cabriolet affectionately named, Louise.
+Fresh off their win from the first-ever 2019 Porsche Cars Canada's Classic Restoration Competition, our sister store, Porsche Centre Saskatchewan has hit the ground running with the 2020 Restoration Challenge.
+This year the subject of their restoration is a 1960 Porsche 356 Cabriolet affectionately named, Louise.

 The winner of the competition is judged on the use of original parts, the quality of the finished product and a before/after comparison to appreciate the amount of work involved.